 My name is Steph and I am unfortunately in the position where the NHS is unable to help me.
 I have set up this page with hope to raise much needed funds to help me pay for the healthcare I need to regain my quality of life and independence.
+About me

 I am currently 22 years old and live in Bristol.
 Before I became unwell, I was a very average teenager who loved going out, walking, art and philosophy.
 At the age of 18 I developed a flu and a rash on my chest that was dismissed as ringworm by my doctor.
 I ignored my symptoms and it eventually went away.
 Little did I know this was the classic start of Lyme disease; if I had the proper treatment at this stage I would not be as sick as I am today.